 Manuscripts should describe the original work of the authors that has not been previously published in a refereed journal and is not currently under consideration for publication in another journal.
 By submitting to the Journal, the authors are taking public responsibilities of the legality and originality of the work.

 The paper should normally be between 5,000 and 7,000 words, excluding references.
-Paper size is B5.
-Texts should be written in Microsoft Word format.
+Paper size is custom format (size 16x19cm).
+Texts should be written in Microsoft Word format (.doc, .docx).

 Title (12-Point Type Size, Uppercase, Bold and Centred)